 The State of Mississippi, as expressed by the Compulsory School Attendance Statute, has established responsible attendance habits as a priority for all Mississippi students.
-A compulsory-school-age child as defined by Miss.
+A compulsory-school-age child is defined by Miss.
 Code Ann. § 37-13-91(2)(f).
 Parents need to support the school by having their student arrive to school on time.

-When a compulsory age student has accumulated five unexcused absences, the school shall report the absences to the appropriate school attendance officer in accordance with Miss.
-Code Ann. § 37-13-91 (6).
+When a compulsory-school-age student has accumulated five unexcused absences, the school shall report the absences to the appropriate school attendance officer in accordance with Miss.
+Code Ann. § 37-13-91(6).

 In accordance with Miss.
-Code Ann. § 37-13-91(4), a compulsory-school-age child has an absence that is more than thirty-seven percent (37%) of the instructional day must be considered absent the entire school day.
+Code Ann. § 37-13-91(4), a compulsory-school-age child who has an absence that is more than thirty-seven percent (37%) of the instructional day must be considered absent the entire school day.

-An excused absence is an absence from school for all day(s) or for any number of periods of the day under circumstances granted by law or recognized by the school.
+An excused absence is an absence from school for all day(s) or for any number of periods of the day under circumstances granted by law or recognized by the School.

 A complete list of all excused absences may be found at Miss.
 Code Ann. § 37-13-91(4).
 The principal or superintendent must approve pre-arranged absences.
 The parent/guardian should inform the school in writing at least two days prior to the absence.
-No excused pre-arranged absences will be granted during